Habitat Illinois Building Impact

 Thank you again for all your patience as we move into Round 4.
 The program is officially opened and updated documents are available on this site.
 Each funding cycle is a learning experience for all of us and we truly value and appreciate IHDA’s support.
-As soon as the training is ready to launch, we will host two separate webinars.
-The documents and Affiliate chapter will be posted on Habitat Illinois’ website.
-If you have any questions, please reach out to Champaign or Sheila as we move to make Round 4 a success for all.
+Northern Fox Valley will be the Administrator of Round 4 and have requested the following:

 Habitat Illinois Building Impact FAQs

 Does the stipend that a veteran receives count as 'included income'